 12: The Chimes of Big Ben

-Leo McKern’s first appearance as Two, appealingly full of bonhomie, buoys this The Chimes of Big Ben considerably.
+Leo McKern’s first appearance as Two, appealingly full of bonhomie, buoys The Chimes of Big Ben considerably.
 To be relished is Six getting involved in Village life, entering the Arts and Crafts Competition – the other entries are devoted to the glorification of Two – and taking swipes at art criticism.
 The escape sequence is less engaging, however, although The Ipcress File-esque reveal is a good one – the clue is in the title – and Six is allowed a small victory in defeat.